 Franklin E. Muhammad, EMBA, MHA

-Franklin Muhammad is a Life, Intimacy & Certified Clinical Sexuality Coach and Motivational Speaker with a BS in Health Care Management from Southern Illinois University, an MS in Health Care Management from Marymount University, an Executive MBA from the Naval Post Graduate School, and a Sexuality Coach certification from the Dr. Rachael Institute.
+Franklin Muhammad is our healthcare administrator with a BS in Health Care Management from Southern Illinois University, an MS in Health Care Management from Marymount University, an Executive MBA from the Naval Post Graduate School.

 Franklin has spent the last 27 years in the largest leadership factory this nation has to offer – the United States Navy.
 From 1992 through 2005, Franklin served as a Hospital Corpsman and led Sailors and managed resources in multiple capacities.
 His duty assignments include Naval Hospital Portsmouth, VA, Naval Hospital Yokosuka, Branch Clinic Washington Navy Yard, National Naval Medical Center Bethesda and Naval Medical Education and Training Command.
 One of his most noteworthy assignments was managing a $46 million-dollar tuition program for 1300 students at 164 colleges and universities with zero unauthorized commitments.